scala/scala.epfl.ch/records/2022-Q3-activity-report.md

 For Scala 3 and Scala 2.

-We released [`scalacenter/sbt-dependency-submission`](https://github.com/scalacenter/sbt-dependency-submission) a Github action that submits the full graph of dependencies of an sbt project to Github for security scanning.
+We released [`scalacenter/sbt-dependency-submission`](https://github.com/scalacenter/sbt-dependency-submission) a GitHub action that submits the full graph of dependencies of an sbt project to GitHub for security scanning.
 It is used in more than [50 open repositories](https://github.com/scalacenter/sbt-dependency-submission/network/dependents?package_id=UGFja2FnZS0zMjE3ODc0ODM1).
 It can also be used in private repositories.